ClusterHQ/flocker/docs/gettinginvolved/plugins/building-driver.rst

 The ``cluster_id`` parameter is a Python :py:obj:`uuid.UUID` instance uniquely identifying the cluster.
 This is useful if you want to build a system that supports multiple Flocker clusters talking to a shared storage backend.

-Make sure that your factory function raises an exception if it is given incorrect or insufficient parameters, so that users can easily they have mis-configured your backend.
+Make sure that your factory function raises an exception if it is given incorrect or insufficient parameters, so that users can easily see when they have mis-configured your backend.

 ..
 XXX FLOC-3461 might suggest using ``UsageError`` exceptions, or some other more specific suggestion.

 Publishing Your Driver
 ======================

-Once your CI tests are running and passing successfully, you are ready to publish your driver and assert that is certified to work with Flocker.
+Once your CI tests are running and passing successfully, you are ready to publish your driver and assert that it is certified to work with Flocker.

 Completed drivers should be published as open source, publicly available source code, e.g. a ``Public`` repository on GitHub.